Research

 SDSS-V DR19Q

-We performed visual inspection and measured spectral properties for 82,363 quasars observed in the SDSS DR19.
-Public access for the value-added catalog is available.
+We also performed visual inspection and measured spectral properties for 82,363 quasars observed in SDSS DR19.
+The value-added catalog is publicly available through SDSS.

 Dark Energy Spectroscopic Instrument (DESI) quasars